gmono/ts-metacode/README.md

 **Use control flow with caution and do not use it instead of extends statements in the definition of recursive types**

 ## Logical operations
-logical operations including, with or without, different or same as or, implicit, equivalence (biconditional), theoretically can be used to implement propositional logic systems, in the future may add quantifiers to support predicate logic operations
+Logical operations including, with or without, different or same as or, implicit, equivalence (biconditional), theoretically can be used to implement the propositional logic system, due to the lack of support for generic directly as type variables passed, **currently can not support the predicate logic**, can only use a limited number of **ALL**,**ANY** operations instead.
 **Note that EQ and XNOR are defined differently; XNOR is defined based on the XOR operation and EQ is defined based on the INFER operation, and the following code proves that it is constant**
 ```ts
 type a<b,c>=EQ<EQ<b,c>,XNOR<b,c>>;